GTFS·X vs. Remix by Via

 Scenario comparison via saved snapshots Yes Yes — snapshot any feed state, restore or compare later

-Title VI / equity analysis Yes Yes (Team tier)
+Title VI / equity analysis Yes Yes (Planner plan)

-Demographic coverage Yes (integrated GIS) Yes (Pro tier)
+Demographic coverage Yes (integrated GIS) Yes (Planner plan)

 Demand-propensity layer Yes (integrated demographics) Yes — nationwide transit-propensity map layer, free for all tiers

-Hosted GTFS publishing at stable URL Some support; not the primary product Yes — $500/yr standalone
+Hosted GTFS publishing at stable URL Some support; not the primary product Yes — included in the Planner plan

 Best fit Mid-to-large agencies, MPOs, planning departments doing active service redesign with multi-scenario workshops Single agencies producing + publishing a feed and using built-in analyses to evaluate alternatives